carmenbianca/report-liferay/report.md

 ClearlyDefined is an "incubator project" under the Open Source Initiative, with roots in the Microsoft Open Source Programs Office.

-ClearlyDefined is "on a mission to help FOSS projects thrive by being [...] clearly defined.
+ClearlyDefined is "on a mission to help \gls{foss} projects thrive by being [...] clearly defined.
 Lack of clarity around \glspl{license} and security vulnerabilities reduces engagement – that means fewer users, fewer contributors and a smaller community. [...]
 This is a community-wide challenge that needs a community-wide approach."
 The goals of ClearlyDefined are to "[r]aise awareness